Atracsys/SlicerAstmPhantomTest/README.md

   x=70.131
   y=11.9294
   z=5.21875
-  [pivot]
-  x=0.0000
-  y=0.0000
-  z=0.0000
   ```
-  However, each manufacturer has its own format for such geometry files, so please refer to the tracker's manual for more information.
+  However, each manufacturer has its own format for geometry files (e.g. NDI uses binary ROM files), so please refer to the tracker's manual for more information.

 * The `OutputChannel` will be composed of the two streams of our `DataSources` so `Phantom` and `Pointer`